Cú Choigcríche Ó Cléirigh: Life and work

 His own principal work is the compilation known as the O'Clery Book of Genealogies.

 He died at Gortnaheltia, in the valley of Glenhest at the foot of Nephin Beg, overlooking Lough Beltra.
-He bequeathed his books to his sons Diarmaid and Seaán.
+He bequeathed his books to his sons Diarmaid and Seán.

 It is believed that Cú Choigcríche's descendants are the Cleary and Clarke families of Brackleagh, Glenhest, Burrishoole, County Mayo.